 While employee benefits have a track record for boosting employee morale, it is still dependent on the employer/employee relationship.
 In order to provide these types of employee benefits, there must be a mutual level of trust.

 Below is a comprehensive list of employee benefitsfor a small business:

 NOTE: Some benefits may fall under several categories.
 To avoid confusion, I have chosen not to duplicate any benefits.

 Canada’s public health plan can’t cover all of your medical costs.
 That’s why many companies are implementing an employer-sponsored health plan for their employees.
 These are some options for providing vision, dental, and extended health coverage:

-- Many small businesses find that extended health coverage can be costly if financed on a fully insured basis (through a traditional health insurance plan).
+Many small businesses find that extended health coverage can be costly if financed on a fully insured basis (through a traditional health insurance plan).
 If this is the case for you, a suitable alternative is a Health Spending Account (HSA).
-It is a customizable tax free allowance designated to you and your employees, to spend on whatever eligible medical expenses you desire.
+It is a customizable tax free benefit designated for you and your employees, to spend on whatever eligible medical expenses you desire.

 Basic coverage of these 4 products (below) are often put in place by employers to protect employees and their families in the case of a catastrophic event.
 Plans may vary depending on the provider.

 I hope you discovered some different types of employee benefits that can apply to you.
 The options are limitless.
 Companies still offering a traditional benefits package may find it hard to recruit top talent.
 At the end of the day, employee benefits are an investment.
 To make the most out of your investment, ensure that your employees are using their benefits.